giannisjome/Advanced-Course-in-Object-Oriented-Programming/Excercise3/Readme.md

-# 🏦 Duckburg Bank Mortgage Calculator (Java CLI Prototype)
+# Duckburg Bank Mortgage Calculator

 This is a command-line prototype of a **mortgage installment calculator** for Duckburg Bank.
 It calculates the **monthly installment** based on the **loan principal** and **loan term** in months, using a simplified formula.